Daerdemandt/grid-merger/README.md

 *  Searching for nodes for which given additive areal predicate is true
 *  Searching for elements in a given area (described by 1-3 predicates)
 *  Searching for elements in a given sphere
+*  Searching for closest element to a given point

 ### On the way in Tree.py: